 On December 3, 2019 our dispatchers approved a new contract.
 The amendable date of the collective bargaining agreement is November 14, 2024.
 Our collective bargaining agreement with our flight attendants is currently amendable.
 Negotiations with the union representing this group commenced in November 2019.
+We restarted negotiations in October of 2021.
 By mutual consent, the negotiations were paused in March 2020 due to the COVID-19 pandemic.
 Our collective bargaining agreement with our pilots was amendable on October 31, 2020.
 Neither party chose to serve notice to the other party to make changes by the amendable date; therefore, the new amendable date is October 31, 2021, although the collective bargaining agreement provides for an "early open" 180 days in advance of such date.
+The pilots have since served notice to the Company and we have begun negotiations with our pilots; however, the contract remains in status quo until there is a newly ratified contract.
 If we are unable to reach an agreement with the respective unions in current or future negotiations regarding the terms of their CBAs, we may be subject to operational slowdowns or stoppages, which is likely to adversely affect our ability to conduct business.
 Any agreement we do reach could increase our labor and related expenses.